rdevans87/React_EmployeeDirectory/README.md

 Given a table of random users generated from the [Random User API](https://randomuser.me/), when the user loads the page, a table of employees should render.

-The useris be able to:
+The user is be able to:

   * Sort the table by at least one category